tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 *Swap* the builds used for editing and comparison.
 The "comparison build" is the competitor in simulations of the current build being edited.

-"Mark" the current build for comparison to replace it with a copy of the current build.
-This is a currently a destructive action, so swap and save a copy of the comparison build if you need to keep it.
+*Mark* the current build for comparison to replace the competitor with a copy of the current build.
+This is a destructive action (in this version), so swap and save a copy of the comparison build if you need to keep it.

 *Show summary* of the most recent simulation when you want to see it again.
 It can review results from the most recent partial simulation caused by a simulation restart.
 Any running simulation will restart when changes to builds or settings are made.